 Atkins explains further, “Cover crops and no-till are the core of my conservation program, and to me, conservation is a big part of the total management package on the land I farm.”

+John Verell farms about 4,500 acres near Jackson, Tennessee, alongside his dad Alan, and his 91-year-old granddad John, Sr. He watched how quickly technology was changing in agriculture when he was working on an associate degree in precision agriculture and later while pursuing an agronomy degree from Murray State University in Kentucky.
 “Back then, we analyzed soil samples and used NDVI to pick up different vegetative growth patterns in our fields.
 We saw the need for variable rate fertilizer, and started that while I was still in school.
 We still use it – to this day, Granddad thinks variable rate fertilizer has increased our yield and added to our bottom line more than any other change we have made in the operation.”

 Verell has also planted grass buffer strips along streams to protect wildlife and established a pollinator habitat on his operation through a new pollinator program offered by the Natural Resources Conservation Service.